Young Adult Novel Writing

 In the afternoons, you will have retreat time for writing new pages or exploring the grounds and sculptures left behind in the landscape by Djerassi artists.
 In the evenings, we will have reading nights, discussions, and opportunities for writing prompts and sharing new work.

-For an additional fee, writers are offered the opportunity for a full manuscript critique with Nova.
+For an additional fee, writers are offered the opportunity for a full manuscript critique with Nova, following the workshop week.
 Once accepted to the workshop, more details about the additional full manuscript consultations will be sent to you.

 — Shelli Cornelison